 Are We Really Ready for This?

-It’s OK if the “y’all ready for this” pre-game anthem gets stuck in your head because the question should be asked over and over again.
 The decision to go public shouldn’t be an easy one.
 Instead, this is the time for serious corporate introspection.
 That means taking a long, hard look at your company and evaluating what you see as honestly and objectively as possible.

 Will Our Product or Service Resonate with the Public?

-Among other readiness questions, our consultants advise asking:
+Among other readiness questions, ask the following:

 - Are we offering a growth product or service that can command the public’s attention, tap into the prevailing zeitgeist, or even act as a disruptor for some time to come?